ImmoweltGroup/flow-mono-cli/docs/cli/align-versions.md

 # `flow-mono align-versions`

-Compares all mono-repo packages with a dependency to `flow-bin` or `flow-typed` and logs out any differences in the versions based on the root `package.json`.
+Compares all mono-repo packages with a dependency to `flow-bin` or `flow-typed` and prompts a automatic update that you can accept or decline on a per-dependency and package basis.

 #### Features